rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Secure Key Caching.md

 Copy the binaries directory generated in the build system to the /root/ directory on Enterprise system Update enterprise_skc.conf with the following
   - Enterprise system IP address
+  - SAN List (a list of ip address and hostname for the Enterprise system)
   - kbs hostname
   - Database name, Database username and passwords for AAS and SCS services
   - Intel PCS Server API URL and API Keys